 Formal Student Complaint Process

 The University of Arizona is committed to creating a positive environment for all students.
 The institution has established policies and procedures to foster such an environment.
-Students may consult the General Catalog, the Dean of Students Office, and the University of Arizona Policies Website to learn about these UA policies.
+Students may consult the General Catalog, the Dean of Students Office, and the University of Arizona Policies Website to learn about these University policies.
 Additionally, individual departments and offices have policies and procedures that pertain to the work they do with and for students, for example Office of the Registrar.

 Informal Complaint Process